On the Davenport-Heilbronn theorems and second order terms: Slicing and second order terms

-where $B_{a}(x,y)$ denotes the set of forms in $B$ having their $x^3$ coordinate equal to $a$ and discriminant between $x$ and $y$.
-We change variables to compute the right hand side of (\ref{eqsmtcompsitm}); let $u=\frac{t^3a}{\lambda}$ so that $d^\times u=3d^\times t$.
+where $B_{a}(d_1,d_2)$ denotes the set of forms in $B$ having $x^3$-coordinate equal to $a$ and discriminant between $d_1$ and $d_2$ in absolute value.
+We change variables to compute the right hand side of (\ref{eqsmtcompsitm}); let $u={t^3a}/{\lambda}$ so that $d^\times u=3d^\times t$.
 The main term in (\ref{eq222}) is therefore equal to